jerryhgladinet/docs/user_web/source/contents.rst

 ..
-Triofox Web Portal User Guide documentation master file, created by sphinx-quickstart on Thu Aug 20 21:57:14 2015.
+Web Portal User Guide documentation master file, created by sphinx-quickstart on Thu Aug 20 21:57:14 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to the Triofox Web Portal User Guide's documentation!
+Welcome to Web Portal User Guide's documentation!
 =============================================================

 Contents: